-1. This Section applies to single-family residences in all zones where permitted-or conditionally permitted.
+1. This Section applies to single-family residences in all zones where permitted or conditionally permitted.

-22.140.650 - Accessory Overnight Safe Parking.
+SECTION 13.
+Section 22.140.650 is hereby amended to read as follows:22.140.650 - Accessory Overnight Safe Parking.

 E. Requirements.
 Notwithstanding other Title 22 requirements, accessory overnight safe parking, pursuant to this Section, shall comply with the following: